Republican Sanford loses in South Carolina after Trump urges his ouster

 That was not enough for Trump, who also mocked Sanford with a reference to a 2009 scandal when the then governor disappeared for days before surfacing to say he was “hiking the Appalachian Trail.”
 Later, Sanford admitted he was involved in an extramarital affair in Argentina.

 Trump, who issued his tweet as he returned from his summit with North Korean leader Kim Jong Un, said Sanford “is better off in Argentina.”
+On Wednesday, he congratulated Arrington in another tweet, saying his advisers had earlier told him to stay out of the race but that he “had to give it a shot.”

 Republican Representative Justin Amash, Sanford’s fellow conservative and House Freedom Caucus member, fired back at Trump after his attack on Sanford.